 The Towns Of The Amalfi Coast

-Just next door to Amalfi, Atrani is a smaller town with a beach, great location, and more peaceful than Amalfi.
-From here you can walk to Amalfi.
+Just next door to Amalfi, Atrani is a smaller town with a beach, great central location, and perhaps more peaceful than Amalfi.
+From here you can walk to Amalfi Town.

 Ravello is set high above the ocean, so if you want to stay near a beach, it might not be for you.
 It’s a pretty town, with stunning views, that’s away from the huge crowds.
 It also has a classical and jazz music festival every year.

 BEST FOR // Amafli Coast views, beautiful town.

 THINGS TO NOTE // Although on the Amalfi Coast, there is no beach access in Ravello.
 The closest beach is in Amalfi Town, about a 25-minute bus ride down the hill.